stan-dev/stancon_talks/README.md

 **_Are shots predictive of soccer results?_**

-* Authors: L.Egidi, F.Pauli, N.Torelli - University of Trieste, Italy
+* Authors: Leonardo Egidi, Francesco Pauli, Nicola Torelli (University of Trieste)

 Predicting the outcome of a soccer match is the subject of much debate, and several models based on different assumptions have been proposed for modeling the numbers of goals scored by two competing teams.
 In this case study we adopt a different perspective and propose a Bayesian hierarchical model consisting of three nested multiple outcomes: